Treadmill desk: History

-Dr. Seth Roberts, a professor of psychology from UC Berkeley designed a treadmill desk in 1996, was an early user.
+Dr. Seth Roberts, a professor of psychology from UC Berkeley, was an early user and designed a treadmill desk in 1996.

 The New York Times credits Dr. James Levine, an endocrinologist at the Mayo Clinic, as the popular inspiration for the treadmill desk.
 He developed the concept as part of his work with non-exercise activity thermogenesis, constructing a treadmill desk by placing a bedside hospital tray over a $400 treadmill.

 After testing a treadmill desk in 2006 for several months under the supervision of Dr James Levine, Roger Highfield helped popularize the idea in the UK.
 He now uses one in the Science Museum in London and has advocated their widespread adoption.